 Scholarships are reserved for participants planning to apply the principles and methods of animal bioacoustics in fields such as ecology, animal behavior, or conservation biology.
 We particularly encourage applications from graduate students and faculty, as well as staff of relevant government agencies or non-governmental organizations (NGOs).

 Before applying for a scholarship, please carefully read the description of the content of the workshop to be sure that it aligns with your interests and needs.

-To apply for a scholarship position for the fall 2017 workshop, please complete our online application form.
+To apply for a scholarship position for the spring 2018 workshop, please complete our online application form here.
 As part of the application, you will be asked to provide contact information for two people who can serve as professional references.
-Before starting the application process, please check with potential references to be sure they will be available to respond to a query from us between 14 and 27 July.
+Before starting the application process, please check with potential references to be sure they will be available to respond to a query from us between 30 November and 15 December 2017.